 - Cushion end grip for comfort and control

-For those who'd rather go with rakes, the True Temper Adjustable Thatching Rake is a perfect choice.
-It features a 15-inch wide rake head that is designed for handling small lawns.
+Its 15-inch wide rake head is designed for handling small lawns, so it was not the best option as my lawn is slightly bigger.
 Some of the steel teeth on this tool have a curved design meant to cultivate the soil without harming the growing grass.

 If you flip it over, you will find straight steel pines that are meant for thatching your lawn.
 You won't have trouble reaching the places you should since the 54-inch hardwood handle is long enough to do just that.
-The end of the handle features a cushioned rubber grip for more comfort and stability in your lawn care routines.
+The end of the handle features a cushioned rubber grip that makes my work easier and more comfortable.
+This is because I could even work without gloves and didn't hurt my hands.

 Pros: